rethree/task/README.md

 ####  Error handling
 `Task`'s do not reject but wrap errors in a variant `Option` type.
 This approach can help reducing the unhandled rejection issue, minimize forking and simplify mental processing of asynchronous pipelines.
 In addition, `Task`'s will not proceed with the execution  but jump to the completion handler if an error is encountered.

-`Task`'s can be created similarly to promises, except for that you are not given the rejection callback reference.
+`Task`'s can be created similarly to promises, except that you are not given the rejection callback reference.

 ```typescript
 const task = Task(f => {